Councils say they face worst ever finance pressure

 "You've got your waste, your bins, your leisure facilities, your cultural facilities - it means it's a deeper cut for them," she said.

-The Scottish government announced £570m of extra help for councils in its December budget, but directors from Glasgow, Dundee and Argyll said the bulk of that was to pay for new policy initiatives like the rollout of more free school meals.
+The directors from Glasgow, Dundee and Argyll said the bulk of the extra £570m announced in the Scottish budget was linked to new policy initiatives like the rollout of free school meals in P6 and P7, or funding to meet pay deals.

+When those commitments were stripped out, that left only about £70m of extra funding for councils, they argued.

 They also warned that money allocated for new policies often failed to take into account inflation in future years, meaning that core funding was eroded over time.